China eases power crunch with boost to coal production | Malay Mail

 In recent months, several Chinese factories were forced to halt operations due to power outages, raising concern about global supply chains.

-The squeeze had also been exacerbated by Beijing's zero-tolerance Covid-19 policy that saw it all but close its borders to the outside world, hindering shipments of raw materials from overseas.

-A trade tiff with Australia also heightened the drop in coal imports.
+The squeeze worsened as Beijing’s Covid-19 border restrictions hindered shipments of raw materials from overseas, while a trade tiff with Australia exacerbated the drop in coal imports.

 But at one point in late October daily output hit 11.72 million tonnes, a record in recent years.

+One large coal mining company in northern Shanxi province told state broadcaster CCTV it was operating at full capacity in an effort to ensure supplies.

+“We structured our original production plan so that it could be organised to manage a 30,000-tonne per month increase,” said Wang Yonggang, the Communist Party secretary at one of the firm’s mines.

-Spot prices for the fuel are also “falling fast” with the main contract for thermal coal halving to 970 yuan per tonne over the previous eight days.
+Spot prices for the fuel are also “falling fast”, the NDRC said.

-“Levels of coal storage ... have also risen rapidly with the gradual improvement of the supply-demand situation,” the agency said.
+A sales director from another mining firm told the broadcaster that it had reduced the factory price.

 China generates about 60 per cent of its energy from burning coal.